 - To assemble the cakes, the cakes must be completely cooled and preferably chilled.
 Level the tops of the cakes if necessary so they are completely flat and even.
 Add cream cheese frosting between layers and apply a thin crumb coat to the top and sides of the cake.
 Once set, apply the remainder of the frosting and use an offset spatula to swirl the frosting.
 Garnish cake with additional whole or chopped pecans for garnish.

 - Store leftovers in the refrigerator, tightly wrapped.
-Leftover cake also freezes well.
+Leftover unfrosted cake also freezes well.

 Notes